 The Alannah & Madeline Foundation has partnered with two global leaders in digital intelligence and technology respectively to give young Australians and New Zealanders the skills to thrive in a digital world.

-With international digital intelligence think tank, the DQ Institute and its social enterprise, DQ Lab, as well as support from global professional services company, Accenture, the Foundation will launch a high quality educational and teaching program in early 2021.
+With international digital intelligence think tank, the DQ Institute and its social enterprise, DQ Lab, as well as support from global professional services company, Accenture, the Foundation will launch a high-quality educational and teaching program this year.
 It will be available to all students aged 11-14 across Australia and New Zealand and will be replicated in a third country (to be identified) in South East Asia.

-This world-first collaboration will see students have access to an updated and reworked eSmart Digital Licence, an interactive eLearning platform which helps students become smart, safe and responsible online and which is part of the Foundation’s eSmart framework.
+This world-first collaboration will see students have access to an updated and reworked eSmart Digital Licence, an interactive eLearning platform that helps students become smart, safe and responsible online and is part of the Foundation’s eSmart framework.

 The Foundation’s CEO Lesley Podesta said the new partnership is a “game-changer”.

 She sees this as a critical collaboration which will introduce a global set of digital intelligence standards.

 The eSmart Digital Licence is a world-leading product, Lesley said.

 “The support from Accenture and DQ Institute will enable us to bridge the digital divide which contributes to inequity in education and limits future opportunities for so many children.